aidswidjaja/baokao/README.md

 - yes, that is php communicating with javascript - I know it's painful
 - if-else-switch-party over here

-Over time I'll try and actually put effort into abstraction, but we hav enough currentlyto launch a working deployment.
+Over time I'll try and actually put effort into abstraction, but we have enough currently to launch a working deployment.

 ## why PHP?
 Because I hate high-quality maintainable code that uses the industry-standard MVC model which emphasises best coding practices, plus I'm hoping it uses less than 512 MB of RAM (thx heroku), oh and also I only have ~~two weeks~~ to get this running and I sort of want to finish my playthrough of Fire Emblem (the one with Roy in it).